gwierzchowski/datconv/DESCR.md

 README.md file distributed in source ball.

 Both input and output files can be text or binary files.
-However it is assumed that input files and output files have following structure:
+However it is assumed that both input and output files have following structure:
 ```
 ---
 Header